Rodabaugh/digitalshelf/README.md

 Example: `docker run -p 8080:8080 --env-file ./.env digitalshelf`

-The docker image can be found here at <https://hub.docker.com/repository/docker/rodabaugh/digitalshelf/general> and can be pulled using `docker pull rodabaugh/digitalshelf:latest`
+The docker image can be found here <https://hub.docker.com/repository/docker/rodabaugh/digitalshelf/general> and can be pulled using `docker pull rodabaugh/digitalshelf:latest`

 # API Endpoints